 After confidentiality, the most important thing in an investigation is having an investigator who knows what he or she is doing.
 This is especially the case for searches into a person’s whereabouts because this is a very niche skill and far fewer investigators attempt this work in Australia than, for example, surveillance.
 The vast majority of investigators working today specialise in or predominantly conduct insurance work, not private work for private clients, like you, who have unique needs and objectives.

 In some ways, conducting a search into a person’s whereabouts is harder than representing a client as a lawyer.
 Why is that and why am I qualified to say that?
 Well, as a law graduate I understand that being a lawyer involves following a large set of guidelines as to your conduct and the conduct of your case.
 There’s already an answer for nearly every question.
-This is far from the case in investigations and is definitely not the case when it comes to locating person.
+This is far from the case in investigations and is definitely not the case when it comes to locating a person.

 There is no guide book to locating persons.
 You either get the chance to learn from an expert (as I did) and practice the craft for years, developing your skills as databases develop or you don’t.
 My team and I are lucky that we had the opportunity to learn from the founder of Lyonswood Investigations, Warren Mallard, who accrued 44 years of investigative experience before he passed away.
 We have continued to learn and adapt our processes as technology has changed the way investigators do their work.